puffin/watson/README.rst

 Watson
 ======

-Watson is a continuous unit test runner for django.
+Watson is a continuous unit test runner for Django.
 As long as the script is running, it will monitor for changes in your code and re-run your test suite when needed.

 Features
 --------